WanderingStar/WanderingStar.github.io/_posts/2018-01-21-foursquare-to-gpx.md

 # Apply the returned access token to the client
 client.set_access_token(access_token)

+# Retrieve all of your checkins
 checkins = client.users.all_checkins()

+# Write the checkins to a file, one JSON object per line
 with open("/tmp/4sq.json", "w") as f:
     i = 0
     for checkin in checkins: